SPC Carlos Gomez

 Now medically retired, Carlos still maintains an active lifestyle.
 He enjoys mountain climbing, SCUBA diving, dirt biking, and cross country skiing.
 “I’m very positive and am always eager to give life another try,” he says.

 Carlos describes himself as a fighter and says raising his sons is his top priority.
 He wants HFOT’s donors and supporters to know this home will be beneficial for his future.
-“Knowing that I have no mortgage will allow me to relax and be there for my two boys who need me the most,” he says.
+“Knowing that I have no mortgage enables me to relax and be there for my two boys who need me the most,” he says.